haxtheweb/edtechjoker/draft-outline.md

   - response sent back and front end does something with it

 ## Thurs
-- Start looking at my boilerplate repo, fork it and start working on the homework

-> EVERYTHING BELOW HERE IS SUBJECT TO CHANGE
-# EVERYTHING BELOW HERE IS SUBJECT TO CHANGE
-> EVERYTHING BELOW HERE IS SUBJECT TO CHANGE
+## Activity 1
+- Tracing network calls and how this repo is working
+- Understanding what Vercel Magic is happening w/ Lambdas
+- Vanilla-ish which is why I have adopted (and what my definition of that is)

+## Activity 2
+- Starting the spec work of scoping the front end assets

 ## Homework
-- We're going to build a very simple API from a boilerplate repo to ensure we've got the initial concept down
+- We're going to build a very simple API from a boilerplate repo to ensure we've got the initial concept down (will post Thursday)
 - I've done a lot of the initial wiring.
 Take this repo and refactor it to
   - Print an additional card
   - Change the data about the cards to match your data
   - Use your card asset instead of mine
-- Project status check in / pre-flight issues identified / What questions you have
+- Blog post check in:
+  - Writing the 1st article in a series about the scope of what your going to be building
+  - Include images of how you are conceiving the API for the elements involved and the names
+  - What properties do you think you'll need
+  - What sorta of information will need to come from the backend to make this work?

+> EVERYTHING BELOW HERE IS SUBJECT TO CHANGE
+# EVERYTHING BELOW HERE IS SUBJECT TO CHANGE
+> EVERYTHING BELOW HERE IS SUBJECT TO CHANGE

 ## Week 13 – 16: Final Project